 • See the grandeur of the giant redwoods from aboard the historic Skunk Train.

-• Tour Monterey Bay Aquarium, visit Yosemite and lunch aboard the Napa Valley Wine Train.
+• Explore San Francisco, tour Monterey Bay Aquarium and lunch aboard the Napa Valley Wine Train.

 • 7 nights accommodations: 2 nights in Sacramento, 1 night in Fort Bragg, 1 night in Healdsburg, 1 night in San Francisco, 1 night in Monterey and 1 night in Yosemite